 5. “You have always been crazy.”

 Watch out for “always.”
 Nobody is always one way.
 Ask yourself whether this person benefits from me thinking of myself that way.
 Do other people in my life think of me that way?
-It may help to think of past times you were not angry, crazy, bad with money, and so forth.
+It may help to think of past times when you were not angry, crazy, bad with money, and so forth.

 6. “I don’t know what you want me to say.”